Emilcha21/Emilcha21/README.md

-## Hi there 👋, some information about me:
+## Hi there 👋
+Some information about me:
 ------------------------------

 BMSTU student: Applied Informatics